dsccommunity/HyperVDsc/README.md

 ### Create a VM with dynamic memory for a given VHD

 This configuration will create a VM with dynamic memory settings, given a VHD, on Hyper-V host.
+If not specified, Secure Boot will be enabled by default for generation 2 VMs.

 ```powershell
 Configuration Sample_xVMHyperV_DynamicMemory